Gravity Flows: sediment transport and sedimentary structures

 River to Submarine Canyon Sediment Routing. (more info) Static images and text from The Monterey Bay Aquarium Research Institute (MBARI) explain how river floods can generate hyperpycnal flow events in Monterey Canyon.

-Fluid Dynamics of Natural Turbidity Currents. (more info) Photos, static images, and explanatory text from the website of Jim Best (University of Leeds, U.K.) clearly outlines the quantitative field investigation of turbidity currents generated by river inflow into Lillooet Lake, British Columbia, Canada.
+Fluid Dynamics of Natural Turbidity Currents. ( This site may be offline. ) Photos, static images, and explanatory text from the website of Jim Best (University of Leeds, U.K.) clearly outlines the quantitative field investigation of turbidity currents generated by river inflow into Lillooet Lake, British Columbia, Canada.

 Video collection from Dawn Sumner (University of California at Davis) include Waves and Storms and Turbidites.
-These collections are subsets of larger Playlist: Sedimentology and Stratigraphy (more info)
+These collections are subsets of larger Playlist: Sedimentology and Stratigraphy ( This site may be offline. )

 Outcrop photographs of Slope Failure from Dawn Sumner at University of California at Davis.Tauls Cone photograph from Marli Miller, University of Oregon.
 Find more images from Miller's Earth Science Photography site (more info)